Mike-R-R/Snooker-Scoreboard/README.md

    * `-` - Lost red
    * `+` - Free ball
    * `*` - Ends the current frame
-   * '/ or Backspace' - Reverts the game state to undo any action
+   * `/ or Backspace` - Reverts the game state to undo any action

 ### Upcoming features by order of planned implementation ###